wp-plugins/leadsius/readme.txt

 == Description ==

-The Leadsius WordPress plugin allows all Leadsius users to seamlessly integrate their existing WordPress websites and blogs with Leadsius in order to boost conversion rates and drive in more business.
+The Leadsius WordPress plugin allows all Leadsius users with a premium account to seamlessly integrate their existing WordPress websites and blogs with Leadsius in order to boost conversion rates and drive in more business.

-If you do not yet have an account, you can [signup free here](http://app.leadsius.com/register/ "register leadsius")
+If you do not yet have an account, you can [signup free here](http://app.leadsius.com/register/ "register leadsius"). *Please note that you will need a premium account to gain access to this plugin.

 **Benefits**